-9.0 Reserve requirement for SRAS on Day ahead and Real time basis
+9.0 Estimation of quantum of procurement of Reserves for SRAS and TRAS on Day ahead and Real time basis

-- 9.1 The all-India reserve requirement on day-ahead basis would be calculated by using the positive (Up Reserve) and negative (Down Reserve) reserve capacity requirement on regional basis, as 99 percentile of negative and positive 10 second ACE during the last 7 days respectively of that region for each time block.
+- 9.1 Hon'ble CERC as per the regulations and statement of reasons has instructed to procure the reserves from the market, considering the reserves likely to be available in real-time basis.
+The regulations allow for the un-requisitioned surplus (URS) available in section 62 power plants to be utilized under Shortfall TRAS. - 9.2 The all-India reserve requirement on day-ahead basis would be calculated by using the positive (Up Reserve) and negative (Down Reserve) reserve capacity requirement on regional basis, as 99 percentile of negative and positive 10 second ACE during the last 7 days respectively of that region for each time block.
 The up and down reserve requirement shall be aggregated on an all-India basis. - 9.3 In any time block, the minimum up reserve requirement shall be equal to the reference contingency.
 The all-India credible contingency shall be continuously monitored using the SCADA MW data and the likely availability of the generating units.
-The quantum of reference contingency may vary across time blocks. - 9.4 The quantum and location of the advanced procured reserves before D-2 by SLDCs by any means for SRAS, would be intimated to the Nodal Agency two days before the day of scheduling by 1100 hrs.
+The quantum of reference contingency may vary across time blocks.

+- 9.4 The quantum and location of the advanced procured reserves before D-2 by SLDCs by any means for SRAS and TRAS, would be intimated to the Nodal Agency two days before the day of scheduling by 1100 hrs.
 The modalities for information exchange and timelines in this respect shall be as per Format-RAS2.
 (Illustration: The reserves booked in advance for Friday may be intimated in the NLDC web portal on Wednesday by 1100 hrs.) - 9.5 In case of non-submission of data by the SLDCs before 1100 hrs on D-2 basis, advance reserves intimated would be assumed as zero MW, for all the associated calculations. - 9.6 As per the CERC (Ancillary Services) Regulations, 2022, only tertiary reserve procurement through TRAS day-ahead and real-time markets has been mandated.
-Similar procedure may be adopted in the future for secondary reserve procurement as and when such market segments are made operational by CERC.
+Hence the below procedure covers reserve procurement in day-ahead and real-time segments of TRAS. - 9.7 Similar procedure may be adopted in the future for secondary reserve procurement as and when such market segments are made operational by CERC. - 9.8 In line with IEGC Regulation 30(11)(t), 30(11)(u), 30(12)(h), shortfall of reserves would be flagged when availability of reserves is less than the requirement.
+Shortfall would be calculated using data from Format-RAS2 and Format-RAS5.
+NLDC, RLDC, and SLDC shall indicate the shortfall in secondary reserves, if any, and announce emergency alerts for such periods.